gromas/polysat/README.md

 Telegram group for discussions https://t.me/polysatgroup

-ATTENTION: At this time all problems whitch contains an CLD this solver marks wrong as SATisfable.
+ATTENTION: At this version all problems whitch contains an CLD solver marks wrong as SATisfable.
            This is of current realisation problem not algorithmical.
            If you get an SAT result without fully filled mask then needed do try to build full vector for all n-vars.
            If vector exists then solution is a SATisfable.
 When not then CLD.
            Vector builder is a fully polinomial based on general alghoritm will be available soon.
            ~~Now I works for solution of this problem.
-Thank you for your patience.~~ New version free from CLD problem can be found at https://github.com/gromas/polysat
+Thank you for your patience.~~ New version than free from CLD problem can be found at https://github.com/gromas/polysat